Homemade Char Siu (Roasted Chinese BBQ Pork)

 Chinese Five Spice

-An important element of the char siu marinade is Chinese five spice, a warm spice blend commonly used in Asian-inspired cooking.
-It gives the BBQ pork a subtle spice to balance the savory sweetness in the marinade.
+Chinese five spice is a warm spice blend commonly used in Asian-inspired cooking.
+It gives this BBQ pork a subtle spice to balance the savory sweetness in the marinade.

 Ground Chinese five spice in a white shallow bowl atop a creamy white textured surface.
 A wooden scoop rests inside of the ground Chinese five spice with whole spices: cinnamon, cloves, fennel, & star anise surrounding.